The Himalaya Birkin

 Recognized as one of the most collectible handbags in existence,

-the Hermès Himalayan Birkin is a hard (not to mention expensive) piece to come by.
+the Hermès Himalaya Birkin is a hard (not to mention expensive) piece to come by.
 Our Hermès expert lays down the facts behind the maison’s most elusive bag, as well as where to find it.

-What Is The Himalayan?
+What Is The Himalaya?

-The term “Himalayan” refers to the unique coloration of the Hermes bag in question.
+The term “Himalaya” refers to the unique coloration of the Hermes bag in question.
 Many have mistakenly attributed the coloration to being a naturally occuring coloration in crocodile skins; a variety of Asian crocodile with albinism; or, falsely attributed the coloration to an elusive species of crocodile found only in the Himalayas.

 When you look past all of the common misconceptions, you’ll learn that it is actually a precariously and delicately processed crocodile skin of the Crocodylus niloticus species, designed and processed to mimic the snowy mountain caps and dark, earthy mountain sides of the world-renowned mountain range.

-How Was The Himalayan Conceived?
+How Was The Himalaya Conceived?

 A brief history of this novel idea, the Himalayan design first started in the 1990’s as Vert Celadon Natura, a green-brown colorway that was only ever produced in the Kelly bag line.